sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 Observe:

 - Regarding the sorting order: When using `keys: [true, false]`, the results are returned in the order specified in the keys array rather than being sorted by the natural order of the key values.
 This is because you're explicitly asking for multiple specific keys in a particular order.
 The `descending` option may not affect results in this case because the explicit `keys` parameter takes precedence.
+- When no explicit `descending` option is provided, the default is `descending: false` (ascending order).
+Results are sorted by the key value first, then by document ID if multiple documents have the same key value.
 - Exercise to the reader: See what happens if you make the following call `const queryResult = await db.query('completed', {keys: [false, true, false, true], includeDocs: false});`
-- FIXME: The `value: null` has become `row: null`.
-This is a quirk of the current Fireproof version and is expected to go away in future versions i.e. the returned result will consistently have `value: `  and not `row: `.

 Now let's include `limit: 1` in the options object in the above call.
 This option specifies the maximum number of results that should be returned by the query